ROCm/rocm-blogs/blogs/high-performance-computing/spmv/part-1/README.md

 The performance results are shown in the figure below for a single MI250X GCD[^1].
-In addition to the code samples provided above, we also provide a [sample](https://github.com/ROCm/rocm-blogs/tree/release/blogs/high-performance-computing/spmv/part-1/examples/rocsparse_csr.cpp) for how to run the Rocsparse CSR kernel from a matrix market file input.
+In addition to the code samples provided above, we also provide a [sample](https://github.com/ROCm/rocm-blogs/tree/release/blogs/high-performance-computing/spmv/part-1/examples/rocsparse_csr.cpp) for how to run the rocSPARSE CSR kernel from a matrix market file input.

 For each kernel, we use 256 threads per block.
 Results were also generated for 128 and 512 threads per block--these were typically slightly less optimal than 256.
 In